 Make sure to load the

-configuration in your app’s entry point (e.g.,index.js
+i18n.jsconfiguration in your app’s entry point (e.g.,index.js):How It Works

 You can pass variables to translations for dynamic content: